 Easy to make and full of flavor, these vegan meatballs are made with a base of lentils and mushrooms for a simple dinner.
 Serve over your favorite spaghetti with plenty of fresh basil.

-Whether or not you follow a plant based diet, these vegan meatballs are seriously SO good.
-Even though these aren’t technically ‘meat’balls, (they’re made with lentils and mushrooms after all) they’re still bursting with fresh herbs like parsley and basil, lots of onion and garlic (it wouldn’t be an Eat With Clarity recipe without loooots of that).
+Even though these aren’t technically ‘meat’balls, (they’re made with lentils and mushrooms after all) they’re still bursting with fresh herbs like parsley and basil, lots of onion and garlic (it wouldn’t be an Eat With Clarity recipe without lots of that).

 Freezer friendly, easy to make, naturally gluten free with nut free options and plenty of variations to meet your needs.
 Grab a glass of your favorite red wine and let’s start cooking!